Sunday, May 29, 2016

 The Commencement Procession, one of Brown's greatest and oldest traditions, brings together the entire Brown community — students, faculty, staff, and alumni — in a festive and joyous celebration.
-The procession steps off through Faunce Arch promptly at 9:45 am, led by the chief marshal, a member of the 50th Reunion class.
+The procession steps off through Faunce Arch, led by the chief marshal, a member of the 50th Reunion class.
 All graduating students march through the Van Wickle Gates, which swing open twice a year: inward to admit incoming students and outward to discharge the new graduates.

 Over the years, Brown has changed several aspects of the Commencement Procession.
 The alumni division forms along the sidewalk in front of University Hall and extends back out the gate by Rhode Island Hall and along both sides of George Street toward Brown Street.

 See the map at right for an approximation of where your Reunion class will form.
 Generally, the most recent classes will form on George Street while earlier classes will form on the College Green.
 Look for your class signs and your Reunion student staff member for guidance.